Message In A Bottle – Trusting The Universe Works In Your Favor

 When something bleeds, it requires your immediate attention.
-Mars can tear apart your soul and your self-identification (you ego), but fortunately you are not left alone in this struggle.
+Mars can tear apart your soul and your self-identification (your ego), but fortunately, you are not left alone in this struggle.

 Jupiter, the co-ruler of the New Moon, applies a beautiful trine aspect to the New Moon.
 There is hope after all.
 Healing will come, eventually.

 How to Heal the Chironic Wound

 Many of us have experienced the pain of separation during Chiron’s stay in Pisces.
 In the past 8 years, Chiron showed us where we find it difficult to connect with the world at large.

 The pain of separation is when no matter what you do, you cannot connect with the world, when no matter how hard you try, something inside of you is “off”.

 Chiron in Pisces has been asking us to heal the wound of separation, by learning to be vulnerable, to trust others, to connect with the world from a place of authenticity and truth.